dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Don't judge each day by the harvest you reap but by the seeds that you plant.**
+**Great works are performed, not by strength, but by perseverance.**

-Robert Louis Stevenson
+Samuel Johnson